Lafayette County, Missouri

-Areas surrounding Lafayette County include Ray County (northwest), Carroll County (northeast), Saline County (east), Johnson County (south), Jackson County (west).
+Bordering Counties are Ray County (northwest), Carroll County (northeast), Saline County (east), Johnson County (south), Jackson County (west).

 Lafayette County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process./p>
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Lafayette County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Lafayette County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.

 - U.S., Social Security Applications and Claims Index, 1936-2007

 - Missouri Birth & Death Records Database Pre-1910: Search & Record Availability

 - Missouri Birth Records, 1851-1910